Of Hospitals, Sick Cook, Sick Dog, and Chain-Letters

 With Princess at the Animal Care Hospital and Wellness Center

-Princess is one of Walter’s strange bed-fellows – an eight-year-old Shitzu-Maltese mixed breed.
-Now eight years old, she’s become the most expensive dog in the house based on the animal hospital and clinic visits she had had in the last five years – not counting house calls by her “attending vet.
-“We had to bring her yesterday to the Animal Care Hospital and Wellness Center in Angeles City in Pampanga Province to examine her swollen gum thoroughly.
+Princess is one of Walter’s strange bedfellows, an eight-year-old Shitzu-Maltese mixed breed.
+Now eight years old, she’s become the most expensive dog in the house based on the animal hospital and clinic visits she’s had over the last five years – not counting house calls by her ‘attending vet.’
+Her recurring health issues, especially her painful swollen gum, have made me worry about her quality of life.
+We had to bring her to the Animal Care Hospital and Wellness Center in Angeles City, Pampanga Province, yesterday for her swollen gum to be thoroughly examined.
 She’s had several tooth extractions in the past.
 This time, the local animal clinic found it somewhat problematic to remove that tooth, which was causing her so much pain.
 The best thing they could do for her was to give her steroids to ease the pain.
 Unfortunately, the steroids didn’t help much.
 Her saliva was constantly drooling, and she eventually developed a bad case of halitosis; you’d think there was a decaying corpse near you.
-Walter could not bear the stench and the speed she was getting emaciated.
+Walter could not bear the stench and the speed at which she was getting emaciated.

 Princess and DVMs